 If it’s the right time of year, the car company might have a reason to give you a massive discount.
 When the snowbirds migrate south for the winter or back north in the spring, the rental car fleets have to migrate as well.
 So you could drive from the northeast to Florida at the end of the year or the other direction in the spring for a super-cheap rate.
 (Or, say Chicago to Phoenix.)
 They need their fleet to migrate, so they offer incentives to get you to drive one way.
 Check a one-way rental on Priceline and you may be amazed at the rate.

 Sometimes the snowbirds themselves will hire someone to drive their car back while they catch a flight.
 Plus people buy cars over the internet and someone needs to make the delivery for the seller.
-You actually get paid to do the trip.
+You actually get paid to do the road trip.

-Rent a Camper Van
+Rent a Camper Van for Your Road Trip

 A camper van is called an RV—short for “recreational vehicle”—in the USA, or sometimes a “motorhome,” but you don’t have to get the super-sized vehicles you see that look like a rock band’s tour bus.
 You can rent an RV that’s more modest and budget-friendly.
 The added bonus is it will get better than 4 miles per gallon of gas, but will still have enough room for a couple or a small family.